bilal-bhatti/zipline/README.md

     * `go install github.com/bilal-bhatti/zipline/cmd/zipline`

 ## Usage
-Project must be configured with GOPATH, i.e. project path/hierarchy should look like this `<GOPATH>/src/github.com/<git org/user>/<repo>`.
-For this repo it would be `<GOPATH>/src/github.com/bilal-bhatti/zipline`.

-`zipline ./...` from your project root
+To explore the examples included in this repo navigate to `cd <path to project>/zipline` and run `zipline ./...` from your project root.